tshepang/blog-movies/content/movies/Vicky Cristina Barcelona (2008).rst

 profusely for her portrayal of the crazy-but-gifted ex-lover.
 Well, the performance is good, but the appeal wore off, but it remains `my favorite of her performances`_.
-I guess the main appeal of the movie is the concept of open relationships (and frank sex talk), hence the mention in `my discussion of the topic`_.
+I guess the main appeal of the movie is the concept of open relationships (and frank sex talk).

 .. _my favorite of her performances: http://movies.tshepang.net/favorite-of-career-performances
-.. _my discussion of the topic: http://tshepang.net/me-sex-and-popular-media